Charles J. Guiteau: Trial and execution

 Guiteau's trial was one of the first high-profile cases in the United States where a defense based on a claim of temporary insanity was considered.
-Guiteau vehemently insisted that while he had been legally insane at the time of the shooting (claiming God had taken away his free will) he was not really medically insane, which was one of the major causes of the rift between Guiteau and his defense lawyers.
+Guiteau vehemently insisted that while he had been legally insane at the time of the shooting (claiming God had taken away his free will) he was not medically insane, which was one of the major causes of the rift between Guiteau and his defense lawyers.
 The judge gave the jury instructions based on the M'Naghten test.

 The defense hired Edward Charles Spitzka, a leading alienist, (Note: What we would now call a psychiatrist.
 See Wiktionary.) as an expert witness in support of an insanity defense.
 Spitzka had stated that it was clear "Guiteau is not only now insane, but that he was never anything else."
 While on the stand, Spitzka testified that he had "no doubt" that Guiteau was both insane and "a moral monstrosity".
 He came to the conclusion that Guiteau had "the insane manner" he had so often observed in asylums, adding that Guiteau was a "morbid egotist" with "a tendency to misinterpret the real affairs of life".
 He thought the condition to be the result of "a congenital malformation of the brain".

 Corkhill, who was the District of Columbia's district attorney and on the prosecuting team, summed up the prosecution's opinion of Guiteau's insanity defense in a pre-trial press statement that also mirrored public opinion on the issue:

 He's no more insane than I am.
 There's nothing of the mad about Guiteau: he's a cool, calculating blackguard, a polished ruffian, who has gradually prepared himself to pose in this way before the world.
 He was a deadbeat, pure and simple.
 Finally, he got tired of the monotony of deadbeating.
 He wanted excitement of some other kind and notoriety ... and he got it.